 An employee who is symptomatic when he or she arrives at the workplace or becomes sick with COVID-19 symptoms while at work, but has not been in close or proximate contact with an infected person, must be sent home immediately for “at least 10 days of isolation from the onset of symptoms OR upon receipt of a negative COVID-19 test result.”

 Our Firm has extensive experience counseling employers and businesses on employee and labor law issues, particularly the evolving regulations during the COVID-19 pandemic.
 If you have any questions related to this legal briefing or questions related to COVID-19 reopening rules and procedures, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. ©2020 Law Offices of Pullano & Farrow PLLC